Cheapest price

 Arrival bus station: Again, passengers have a choice in their stations.
 They may alight the service at Lisboa Gare Oriente, Lisboa Estacion, Aeropuerto Lisboa and Lisboa, Estação Sete Rios.
 A majority arrive at Lisboa Gare Oriente, a major train, bus and metro station located in the Parque das Nações district of Lisbon spread over five floors with clear signage for visitors.
 The architecture of the station is particularly impressive.
 The station is close to the Vasco da Gama shopping center.

-Passengers board the coach most frequently from Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, which is located around 3 miles (4.9 km) away from the city centre, and they get off the coach at Lisbon, Gare Rodoviaria Sete Rios, located 3.2 miles (5.2 km) away from the city centre.
+Passengers board the coach most frequently from Madrid, Estación Sur de Autobuses, which is located around 3.1 miles (5 km) away from the city centre, and they get off the coach at Lisboa, Gare Oriente, located 5.6 miles (9 km) away from the city centre.

 Here are some other resources that might have the information you need